Little Yellow Wheelbarrow

 Valentine's day treat bags with pink hearts and gift tags

-Make a few Valentine’s Day treat bags to give away a sweet treat to the sweethearts in your life.
+Make a few Valentine’s Day treat bags to give away a sweet treat to the sweethearts in your life

 This is a great project to use up some scrap fabric.
 If you’re in a sewing mood you could even make your own pull string bags and turn it into a truly homemade DIY project from start to finish.

 These would also make a cute birthday giveaway bags, or even treat bags for a child’s sleepover.
-Or make the bags in advance, but let the kids decorative them any way they want!
+Or make the bags in advance, but let the kids decorate them any way they want!
 A pile of buttons or beads, some paints, or ribbon would make for a fun sleepover project.

 Also, don’t forget to stuff them with candy, because that was the entire point.